tarwn/lessthandot-hugo/blogs/content/posts/2013-01-08-database-projects-installing-the-database-project-template.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate1.png?mtime=1357652727"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate1.png?mtime=1357652727" width="150" height="150" /></a>
 </div>

-When you want to create a Database Project for the first time, you&#8217;ll see a Web Install in the New Project Template screen when you select SQL Server:
+When you want to create a Database Project for the first time, you'll see a Web Install in the New Project Template screen when you select SQL Server:

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate2.png?mtime=1357652946"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/DBPCreate2.png?mtime=1357652946" width="450" height="300" /></a>